Lanthanide contraction: Influence on the post-lanthanides

+The lanthanide contraction causes the transition metals in periods 5 and 6 that are in the same group to have near-identical atomic and ionic radii.
+This makes their separation by chemical means very difficult.

 The elements following the lanthanides in the periodic table are influenced by the lanthanide contraction.
 When the first three post-lanthanide elements (Hf, Ta, and W) are combined with the 12 lanthanides, the Pearson correlation coefficient increases from 0.982 to 0.997.
 On average for the 12 lanthanides, the melting point (on the Kelvin scale) = 1.92x the density (in g/cm^3) while the three elements following the lanthanides have similar values at 188x, 197x, and 192x before the densities continue to increase but the melting points decrease for the next 2 elements followed by both properties decreasing (at different rates) for the next 8 elements.
 Hafnium is rather unique because not only do density and m. p. temperature change proportionally (relative to lutetium, the last lanthanide) at 135% and 130% but also the b. p. temperature at 133%.
 The elements with 2, 3, & 4 electrons in the 5d shell (post-lanthanides Hf, Ta, W) have increasing b. p. values such that the b. p. value for W (wolfram, aka tungsten) is 169% of that for the element with one 5d electron (Lu).
 The high melting point and two other properties of tungsten originates from strong covalent bonds formed between tungsten atoms by the 5d electrons.
 The elements with 5 to 10 electrons in the 5d shell (Re to Hg) have progressively lower b. p. values such that the element with ten 5d electrons (Hg) has a b. p. value at 52% of tungsten's (with four 5d electrons).